alfoysal21/alfoysal21/README.md

 - 👋 Hi, I’m @alfoysal21
-- 👀 I’m interested in cats.
+- 👀 I’m interested in nothing.
 - 🌱 I’m currently learning python.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Nothing is funny anymore.
+- I like cats.

 <!---
 alfoysal21/alfoysal21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.